 Tricare Provider Enrollment

-There are some changes to the Tricare program for 2017.
+There are some changes to the Tricare program effective January 1, 2018 that affect the provider enrollment process.
 The new “East Region” merges the current north and south regions to make a new singular region.
 The U.S. Department of Defense announced that the East region will be managed by Humana Government Business (Humana Military) and the West will be managed by Health Net Federal Services (HNFS).
-The transition is expected to be complete and in effect by October 1, 2017.

 Civilian providers for Tricare patients have two options for reimbursement for treating members.
 Becoming a certified provider allows providers to bill and receive Medicare level reimbursement for services.
 Certified only providers are “out-of-network”.
 The second option is to go through credentialing and contracting with either HFNS or Humana Military, depending on the providers location, and obtain an in-network participation contract.